-To open up to a more fulfilling life, you must start learning and/or changing your stories to begin the process of accepting and loving yourself--warts, pimples, cellulite and all.
+To open up to a more fulfilling life, you must start learning and/or changing your stories to begin the process of accepting and loving yourself–warts, pimples, cellulite and all.

 What is Self-Acceptance?

-Self-acceptance means that you have a positive attitude to yourself and your experiences.
+Self-acceptance means that you have a positive attitude about yourself and your experiences.
 You accept your strengths along with your weakness.
 You know what you can control and what you cannot.
 You let other people see the real you.

 You accept that a strict diet and relentless exercise may never make you look like a supermodel.
 You know that these actions, within reason, may help you feel better, become more energetic and develop more self-confidence.

 Self-acceptance doesn’t mean you that you stop growing.
 When you practice self-acceptance, you are more likely to grow.
 You are more likely to realize that you are still growing.
 You are more likely to accept your mistakes as learning experiences.
 You are more likely to jump in and make more mistakes.